epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-migration/rest-controller/java/README.md

 - Open the PlayerController class
 - Type in the chat window:

-> Migrate the PlayerController to a REST controller that responds with JSON data using Spring Web
+> Rewrite the PlayerController as a REST controller that responds with JSON data using Spring Web

 - Change the PlayerController implementation to the suggested implementation
 - Add all necessary imports